2020 Congressional Primary Guide: Pandemic Edition

 2018 Democratic primary results: Engel 74%, Jonathan Lewis 16%, Joyce Briscoe 6%, Derickson Lawrence 4%

 Last year, 16-term Democratic incumbent Rep. Eliot Engel easily defeated three primary challengers and ran unopposed in the general.
-Engel will still be the odds-on favorite for reelection in 2020, but he’ll likely be facing more of a challenge than before with a trio of candidates coming at him from the left.
-Jamaal Bowman, a Bronx middle school teacher, has already received some attention from national press thanks to his backing from the Justice Democrats, a progressive political action committee aligned with Rep. Alexandria Ocasio-Cortez.
+Engel will still be the odds-on favorite for reelection in 2020, but he’ll likely be facing more of a challenge than before with a handful of candidates hoping to unseat him.
+Jamaal Bowman, a Bronx middle school principal, has already received some attention from the national press thanks to his backing from national groups like Justice Democrats, a progressive political action committee aligned with Rep. Alexandria Ocasio-Cortez.
 Like Ocasio-Cortez before him, Bowman is making the case that the district needs a younger, more progressive candidate of color.
-Andom Ghebreghiorgis, a special education teacher, is also planning to run to Engel’s left, criticizing the incumbent for taking money from corporate PACs.
+Andom Ghebreghiorgis, a special education teacher, is also planning to run to Engel’s left, criticizing the incumbent for taking money from corporate political action committees.
 Bowman and Ghebreghiorgis have both stated that they will not be taking any money from corporate PACs and that their campaigns will rely on small donations.
 The two challengers have both come out against Engel’s foreign policy record, which includes voting for the Iraq War.
-The third Democratic primary opponent to Engel is Sammy Ravelo, a Gulf War veteran and retired NYPD lieutenant.
-A New Rochelle progressive, Kenny Belvin, filed to run for the seat but has since dropped out.
+Other Democratic primary opponents to Engel are Sammy Ravelo, a Gulf War veteran and retired NYPD lieutenant, and Chris Fink, a tax attorney and self-proclaimed municipal power expert.

 Congressional District 17

 2016 presidential results: Clinton +20